Mindfulness for Confidence: 5 Steadying Steps for Self-Doubt

 Mindfulness for Confidence Before Meetings and Conversations

-A 60-second mindfulness practice can help before meetings and conversations by shifting you from rehearsal mode into contact with the present moment.
-It will not change your personality in one minute, but it can reduce the urge to disappear.
+A 60-second mindfulness practice can help before conversations, presentations, or class participation by shifting you from mental rehearsal into contact with the present moment.
+It will not change your personality in one minute, but it may reduce the urge to shrink back or overexplain.

 Acting while nervous is the point.
 Waiting to feel fully confident can become another avoidance habit.